-In 2018, according to data published by PORDATA, the average weekly working hours in Portugal reached 35,9 with Portugal ranked 11th in the OECD ranking.
-Compared with other European countries, Germany reached an annual weekly average of 26,7 hours and the United Kingdom of 27,5 hours.
+In 2020, according to data published by PORDATA, the average weekly working hours in Portugal was 33,7, while in Germany the annual weekly average was 25,6 hours and in France 27 hours.
+The EU average is 29.7 hours.

 Education in Portugal is also a factor that has been showing a notorious evolution.
-In the "Global Competitiveness Report 2019" index on higher education, Portugal now has 5.1 points (on a scale of 1 to 7 points), in line with most European countries.
-According to PORDATA A total of 372,247 students were enrolled in higher education schools and universities in 2019.
+According to PORDATA A total of 396,909 students were enrolled in higher education schools and universities in 2020.